ibrahimatay/Daily-Coding-Problem/README.md

 # Daily Coding Problem
-My solutions to coding challenges from dailycodingproblem.com, are implemented in Java (branch name is Daily-Coding-Problem-Java) and Go.
+My solutions to coding challenges from dailycodingproblem.com, are implemented in Java.
 If you have any questions or suggestions, please feel free to open a new issue thread for discussion.

 ***Day 23***